Comfort Food at it's best.

 Bottled balsamic glaze, to serve

-Creamy mash2kg potatoes, peeled, chopped
+2kg potatoes, peeled, chopped

 1. To make creamy mash, boil, steam or microwave potatoes until tender.
 Drain.
 Transfer to a large bowl.
 Mash potatoes.
 Add butter, 1/2 cup of the milk and mustard.
 Mash until smooth.
 Season with salt and pepper.
 Reserve 3 cups of the mashed potatoes for bubble and squeak.
 Cover and refrigerate until needed.

 3. Meanwhile, heat half the oil in a large frying pan.
 Add sausages.
 Cook, turning occasionally, until browned all over and cooked through.
 Drain on absorbent paper.
 Reserve 2 sausages for bubble and squeak

 4. Cover and refrigerate until needed.
 Cut the remaining sausages in half.
 Cover to keep warm.

 5. Heat remaining oil in same large frying pan.
 Add onions.
 Cook, stirring, over medium heat, until almost soft.
 Return sausages to pan with onions.
 Cook until sausages are hot.
 Season with salt andpepper.